frankhart2018/typy/Doc/library/multiprocessing.rst

 :mod:`multiprocessing` is a package that supports spawning processes using an API similar to the :mod:`threading` module.
-The :mod:`multiprocessing` package offers both local and remote concurrency, effectively side-stepping the :term:`Global Interpreter Lock <global interpreter lock>` by using subprocesses instead of threads.
+The :mod:`multiprocessing` package offers both local and remote concurrency, effectively side-stepping the :term:`Global Interpreter Lock` by using subprocesses instead of threads.
 Due to this, the :mod:`multiprocessing` module allows the programmer to fully leverage multiple processors on a given machine.
 It runs on both Unix and Windows.